Avada Speed & Performance

 • Clear Object CacheSet to ‘on’ to clear WP’s object cache on post edit and post deletion.
 This is useful, if your setup or hoster uses persistent object caching, to make sure that queries update when you add or remove posts.

-• Combine Third Party CSS Files – When enabled, third-party CSS files will be combined into Avada’s main stylesheet.
-Plugins affected are WooCommerce, The Events Calendar, Slider Revolution, ConvertPlus, Contact Form 7 and bbPress.
-IMPORTANT: When this option is changed, Avada Caches have to be reset for changes to apply.
+• Combine Third Party CSS Files – Third party CSS files of the selected plugins will be combined into Avada’s main stylesheet.
+IMPORTANT: Enabling this option is not recommended when you are are using third party file combining services, like cache plugins.
+When this option is changed, Avada Caches have to be reset for changes to apply.

 • Load Media-Queries Files Asynchronously – When enabled, the CSS media-queries will be enqueued separately and then loaded asynchronously, improving performance on mobile and desktop.